lucylow/Covid_Control/README.md

 * Number of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
 As your body tries to fight it, your lungs become more inflamed and fill with fluid.
 This can make it harder for them to swap oxygen and carbon dioxide.

+* two-week delay between the time a person is infected and the time the case is detected.
+A similar delay can therefore be expected between the time an NPI is put in places and its effect on the number of cases.

 * Vaccinations
   * Tracking COVID-19 vaccination rates:https://ourworldindata.org/covid-vaccinations
   * Vaccine development: vaccines approved for use and in clinical trials